Effective Date: November 27, 2023

 - Survey Data.
 If you elect to participate in a Litmus survey, we may collect, store and process your survey responses.

 - Usage Data.
-We collect usage data about you whenever you interact with our Services.
+We collect usage data about you whenever you interact with our website and Services.
 This may include information about the webpages you visit, what you click on, when you performed those actions and other related information.
 Additionally, like most websites today, our web servers keep log files that record data each time a device accesses those servers.
 The log files contain data about the nature of each access, including originating IP addresses, internet service providers, the files viewed on our website (e.g., HTML pages, graphics, etc.), operating system versions and timestamps.

 - Device Data.
 We collect data from the devices and applications you use to access our Services, such as IP address, operating system version, device type, system and performance information and browser type.
 We may also infer your geographic location based on your IP address.

 - Information from Cookies.
-We employ cookies and similar tools, including through the use of third party analytics and tracking services, to collect data about individuals who access and use our website.
+We employ cookies and similar tools, including through the use of third-party analytics and tracking services, to collect data about individuals who access and use our website.
 This data includes usage and user statistics.
 For example, this data tells us how often individuals use parts of our websites, so that we can make our websites appealing and easy to use, and our content as relevant as possible.

 - Information from Third Parties.
 We may collect your personal data from third parties if you give permissions to those third parties to share your information with us or where you have made that information publicly available.